soulnote/DSA-Quick-Revision/graph.md

 The above result satisfies all the necessary conditions.
 [4, 5, 2, 3, 1, 0] is also one such topological sorting
 that satisfies all the conditions.

+**Intuition:** Since we are inserting the nodes into the stack after the completion of the traversal, we are making sure, there will be no one who appears afterward but may come before in the ordering as everyone during the traversal would have been inserted into the stack.
+Note: Points to remember, that node will be marked as visited immediately after making the DFS call and before returning from the DFS call, the node will be pushed into the stack.
 ```java
 import java.util.*;